Knee Replacement Surgery

 The goal of knee replacement surgery is to decrease pain and improve function of the joint.
-Before you undergo the procedure, one of our orthopedic experts will take your medical history and conduct a physical exam that includes X-rays and MRI to assess the damage to your knee.
+Before you undergo the procedure, one of our orthopedic experts will take your medical history and conduct a physical exam.
+This will include X-rays and an MRI to assess the damage to your knee.
 They will also test the strength of the muscles supporting your knee and how well you can flex the joint.

 Depending on the extent of damage inside your knee joint, our surgeons may recommend a total or partial knee replacement.
 Total knee replacement is performed when all three compartments of your joint have arthritis damage.
 Partial knee replacement, or unicompartmental knee replacement, may be preferred if arthritis is confined to only one area of the knee joint.

 The surgery usually takes one to two hours and can be performed in one of two ways.
-With a traditional open approach, the orthopedic surgeons at SportsMed will make an 8- to 10-inch incision in the front of the knee, remove the damaged part of the joint, and replace it with the artificial implant.
+With a traditional open approach, our orthopedic surgeons will make an 8- to 10-inch incision in the front of the knee, remove the damaged part of the joint, and replace it with the artificial implant.
 If we use a minimally invasive approach, we will make one or two smaller incisions (four to six inches), resulting in less damage to muscles and tendons.